 The MillNETi approach

-MillNET_i is assessing biofortified pearl millet varieties that have been bred by partners at ICRISAT and HarvestPlus to have higher levels of iron and zinc.
+MillNET_i assessed biofortified pearl millet varieties bred by partners at ICRISAT and HarvestPlus to have higher levels of iron and zinc.
 These varieties can be grown by local farmers and processed to flour and grains for food preparation.
-In Flagship Project 1: GROWTH, we will be looking at the genetic basis for these biofortification traits, and assessing how the biofortified varieties perform in different field conditions.
+Flagship Project 1: GROWTH looked at the genetic basis for these biofortification traits, and assessed how the biofortified varieties performed in different field conditions.

 Iron (and zinc) in grains is usually attached to the natural compound phytate, forming a strong complex bond, which makes it difficult to digest.
 By activating the natural phytase enzyme, iron can be released so it can be taken up in the bloodstream after ingestion.
 Phytase can be activated by fermentation, soaking and some other traditional cooking methods.

-To optimise the availability of the natural iron, the teams in Ethiopia and The Gambia will test and validate different meal preparations based on traditional recipes, to identify cooking methods which result in the most bioavailable iron.
-Selected meals will be validated in vitro using a cell system model and in human nutrition trials (Flagship Project 2: BIOAVAILABILITY and Flagship Project 3: PROCESSING).
+To optimise the availability of the natural iron, the teams in Ethiopia and The Gambia tested different meal preparations based on traditional recipes, to identify cooking methods which result in the most bioavailable iron.
+Selected meals were validated in vitro using a cell system model and in human nutrition trials (Flagship Project 2: BIOAVAILABILITY and Flagship Project 3: PROCESSING).

-Social scientists in FP3 will use quantitative and qualitative surveys to understand how millets are currently grown, processed, cooked and consumed in focus villages in The Gambia and Ethiopia.
-This work will focus on enhancing our understanding of existing practices in order to identify potential supply- and demand-side pathway for future interventions.
+Social scientists in FP3 used quantitative and qualitative surveys to understand how millets are currently grown, processed, cooked and consumed in focus villages in The Gambia and Ethiopia.
+This work focussed on enhancing our understanding of existing practices in order to identify potential supply- and demand-side pathway for future interventions.

-Flagship Project 4: EXTENSION will work with local communities in Ethiopia and The Gambia to disseminate the knowledge generated from our research.
-In Ethiopia we will work closely with JeCCDo to build capacity through community-based organisations.
-Discussions of the nutritional benefits of millets and optimal preparation methods of biofortified millet will be facilitated in both Ethiopia and The Gambia.
+Flagship Project 4: EXTENSION worked with local communities in Ethiopia and The Gambia to disseminate the knowledge generated from our research.
+In Ethiopia they worked closely with JeCCDo to build capacity through community-based organisations.
+Discussions of the nutritional benefits of millets and optimal preparation methods of biofortified millet were facilitated in both Ethiopia and The Gambia.

 Team